- Health Concerns

 Your body is designed to adapt all of your organs - your bones included - to your specific needs.
 If you are physically active, your body will work to make your bones as strong and flexible as possible with its resources.
 If you lead a relatively sedentary lifestyle, your body will not work to produce and maintain strong and flexible bones since your lifestyle is not signaling a need for such bones.

-Being physically active doesn't mean that you have to jog "x" number of miles per day or attend aerobics classes at your local gym three times a week.
+Being physically active doesn't mean that you have to jog "x" number of miles per day or attend fitness classes at your local gym three times a week.
 If you are regularly doing chores around your living and work areas, walking or biking when you can instead of taking your car, and finding other ways to go about your daily routine while being physically active, there is no need to make time to "exercise," since you are already exercising for most of the day.
 If you spend most of your day sitting for long stretches at a time, for the sake of building and maintaining healthy bones, you should incorporate more physical activity into your daily routine.

 2. Stretch your largest muscle groups daily.